-She explains it like this, “I love wild rice but combining it with brown rice does two things.
-For one, it adds a variety of texture.
+Annette explains it like this, “I love wild rice but combining it with brown rice does two things.
+For one, it adds a variety of textures.
 And, on the practical side, it’s more economical to blend wild rice with inexpensive brown rice.”

 Wild rice offers a nutty flavor and a compellingly chewy texture.
 And an interesting side note: wild rice’s unique texture is really due to the fact that it isn’t really rice at all.

 Well, it’s a relative of rice.
 It’s a grass that grows naturally in freshwater marshes.
 Three of the four known strains of wild rice are native to North America.
 Although it isn’t truly rice, it’s called rice because of the fact that it looks and cooks like rice.
 But unlike white rice, which offers little nutrition, wild rice offers an incredible number of health benefits.

 Pomegranate, (which is optional but a fantastic addition), is possibly the most popular aphrodisiac of fall, and for good reason.
 Learn more about the aphrodisiac history of pomegranates.

 And then there’s the butter.
 What would a brown rice pilaf be without plenty of butter to add the richness that brings all the ingredients together?
 (Be sure to use unsalted butter so that you can add seasoning to your taste later.)
 It may not be an aphrodisiac but it is one of those ingredients that almost guarantees an indulgent dish.
 Enjoy!
-It’s the Holidays!